All the old favorites are here: Asiatic lions, South American monkeys, zebras, funky little marmosets and tamarins. This zoo ... More

 Our group comprised of: two 37 year old adults, a thirteen year old, a nine year old and five year old twins.
 We were on holiday in Eyemouth.
 It is not very well sigh posted and it seemed really strange, driving through Edinburgh to find a zoo, we did think we'd gone the wrong way!
 Our trip around the zoo was brilliant, it is a (big) bit of a hike going up the hill, one of our party needs to use a wheelchair, it was a begger to push, fortunately she is only five and there were two adults to take it in turns to push!
 The children (and adults) were all enthraled with the animals.
 In all a fantastic day out.

 the zoo was brilliant and all the staff were very friendly but the one thing that i am going to complain about is the way it is sign posted i came all the way from berwick and all the way to the zoo i seen 2 sign posts telling you where it was. i asked many people for directions, and after 2 hours i finally found the zoo. i am not happy, i suggest that you get some more sign posts up telling people where the zoo is.

 Surprising size - much bigger than it appears from the road.
 Love the fact they participate in conservation and only keep animals which they can look after properly.
 Staff are very friendly, helpful and informative.
 Already planning the next visit and considering membership!!

-Hidden away down a little closie just off the Royal Mile is one of Edinburgh's oldest houses.
-This charming medieval
+Hidden away down a little closie just off the Royal Mile is one of the city's oldest houses.
+This charming

-tenement now houses the DOM Home For The Arts.
-This unique European arts center was set in 1996 and ...
+medieval tenement now houses the DOM, Home For The Arts.
+This unique European arts center was set in 1996 ...